 Correction: The original graph for this section was incorrect.
 The m3 data was good but, the data for the i5 and i7 models were from a different test that I decided not to use (powered on, doing nothing).
 The graph above is the corrected version.
 The other graphs were double-checked and are correct.

 As you can see, the m3 model once again is lagging behind the i5 model but, has a slight edge on the i7 model.
-Streaming from the net uses Wi-Fi quite a bit but it shouldn’t be a huge tax on the CPU; so the m3, in theory, should have an advantage.
+Streaming from the net uses Wi-Fi quite a bit, but it shouldn’t be a significant tax on the CPU; so the m3, in theory, should have an advantage.

-It also seems that the Netflix app is a little more efficient than YouTube on Chrome, which is not really a surprise.
+It also seems that the Netflix app is a little more efficient than YouTube on Chrome, which is not a total surprise.

 Surface Pro 4 Battery Life: Gaming